DSPS: Differentiable Stellar Population Synthesis: Physical Ingredients and their Gradients

 Equation~\ref{eq:cspsum} shows that the influence of SFH upon the SED of a composite stellar population is calculable via a probability-weighted sum of the spectra of SSPs.
-In the computations implemented in DSPS, the finite collection of $\lssp(\lambda\vert\tage^{i})$ are loaded into memory in advance and thereafter held fixed, and so the dependence of $\lcsp(\lambda)$ upon star formation history is entirely contained in the SFH-dependence of $\probsfh(\tage^{i}\vert t).$ Using $\psfh$ to denote the parameter(s) encoding the behavior of the star formation history of a galaxy, we can see that calculating $\partial\lcsp/\partial\psfh$ poses no significant technical obstacle for an autodiff-based implementation: the integrations in Eqs.~\ref{eq:cspsum}-\ref{eq:msurv} can be evaluated numerically as a discretized sum, and so gradients of the SED can be achieved provided that $\fsurv(\tage)$ and $\sfr(t)$ admit a differentiable implementation.
-The fitting function for $\fsurv(\tage)$ presented in Appendix~\ref{sec:remnants} was developed for this purpose, and so calculating derivates of $\lcsp$ with respect to $\psfh$ rests on the differentiability of the SFH model.
+In the computations implemented in DSPS, the finite collection of $\lssp(\lambda\vert\tage^{i})$ are loaded into memory as a contiguous block of data in advance\footnote{While this computational choice is widely used elsewhere in other libraries \citep[e.g., as in BAGPIPES][]{carnall_etal18_bagpipes}, some libraries such as Prospector \citep{johnson_etal21_prospector} enable analyses that supply SSPs on-the-fly on an as-needed basis.} and thereafter held fixed, and so the dependence of $\lcsp(\lambda)$ upon star formation history is entirely contained in the SFH-dependence of $\probsfh(\tage^{i}\vert t).$ Using $\psfh$ to denote the parameter(s) encoding the behavior of the star formation history of a galaxy, we can see that calculating $\partial\lcsp/\partial\psfh$ poses no significant technical obstacle for an autodiff-based implementation: the integrations in Eqs.~\ref{eq:cspsum}-\ref{eq:mstartot} can be evaluated numerically as a discretized sum, and so gradients of the SED can be achieved provided that $\sfr(t)$ admits a differentiable implementation.